fz172/fanfly/_posts/2025-06-28-firewall_forward_wiring.md

 # Details

-I spent most of the day today to build the battery cables with #2 guage wire and connect them in the firewall forward section.
+I spent most of the day today to build the battery cables with #2 gauge wire and connect them in the firewall forward section.

 One thing I didn't think is that it takes #tremendous amount of force to close the battery lug crimp.
 As a skinny asian person body strength is not really my strong suite lol.